a740g/SpaceShooter2K/README.md

 This conversion has multiple changes and improvements over the Visual Basic 6 version.
 These are:

-- Works on Windows, Linux & macOS
+- Works natively on Windows, Linux & macOS
 - There is no DirectX 7 dependency
 - The game now uses native [QB64-PE](https://github.com/QB64-Phoenix-Edition/QB64pe) graphics and sound functions
 - The game now runs in 32bpp graphics mode